SimonDeplat/Parrot/README.md

 You also need to install the GraphicalModule quark to run it.
 You can use the dedicated interface, or evaluate `Quarks.install("GraphicalModule");` to do so.
 Then you'll have to recompile the library (re-open SuperCollider or use `CTRL + SHIFT + L`).

-If you had the GraphicalModule installed already, make sure it is up-to-date by evaluating `Quarks.update("Grapgical-Module")`.
+If you had the GraphicalModule installed already, make sure it is up-to-date by evaluating `Quarks.update("Graphical-Module")`.
 Then, recompile.

 To run Parrot, evaluate `parrot.scd` within SuperCollider (once configured).